briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

 to the requirement set forth in this subsection, division (B) of Ohio R.C.
 2923.163 applies.

-8. _(h)_ For purposes of this section, “deadly weapon” or “weapon” does not include any knife, razor, or cutting instrument if the instrument was not used as a weapon.
+8. _(h)_ For purposes of this section, "deadly weapon" or "weapon" does not include any knife, razor, or cutting instrument if the instrument was not used as a weapon.
 (ORC 2923.12)